 Support for carers

-If you care for an elderly or disabled person, you can ask for a carer’s assessment.
+If you care for an elderly or disabled person, you can ask for a carer’s assessment unless we have already offered you one.
 This is a chance for you to discuss your caring responsibilities with us, so we can find out how you could benefit from extra services or support.

 You can decide whether you want a joint assessment with the person you care for, or a separate carer’s assessment.